 I’m an idea person, and I started my career path as a structural engineer.
-For many years I worked in the corporate world for industrial projects where I perfected my planning, productivity, management and problem-solving skills.
+For many years I worked in the corporate world for industrial projects where I perfected my planning, productivity, team management, and problem-solving skills.

 Life’s too short to do something that doesn’t rock your world.

 In 2012 when I moved to Australia I decided engineering wasn’t the right career for me anymore.
 I made the leap and enrolled in an interior design course to change career path.
 This looked like the smart move to make.
-With my background in Structural Engineering and a diploma in Interior Design I could create a pretty cool new career.
+With my background in Structural Engineering and a diploma in Interior Design I could create a pretty cool new career for me.

 Studying interior design was fascinating, but my engineer brain was craving that practical and down-to-earth approach of doing things.
-I accidentally discovered the professional organiser career while reading an article in the local newspaper and the idea ignited my inner entrepreneur.
+One day I “accidentally” discovered the professional organiser career while reading an article in the local newspaper and the idea ignited my inner entrepreneur.

-I began the adventure of finding my calling.
+I began the adventure to find my calling.

 Transitions are always messy and this was no exception.